khoaHyh/neural-network-from-scratch/parts/part3/part3.md

 - **pattern recognition** - matrices can rotate, scale and project data into new dimensional spaces which makes patterns more obvious to spot
 - **hardware optimization** - our CPUs/GPUS are specifically designed for matrix operations, making them orders of magnitude faster than equivalent loop-based ops

 The **batch** part comes in when we handle multiple examples simultaneously.
 Matrix multiplication can handle multiple neurons simultanously so we get the mathematical efficiency + hardware utilization benefits together.
-This is like having a factory assembly line that processing multiple products at a time instead of one-by-one.
+This is like having a factory assembly line that processes multiple products at a time instead of one-by-one.

 ### Vectorization